mikeburgh/subway/README.md

 	-  Include - Specific Zone - the zone you are using

-3. Assign subway.hostname and subway.port labels to containers you want to access via the tunnel and then restart them for Subway to notice the change.
+3. Assign subway.hostname and subway.port (optional, only required if multiple ports exposed on container) labels to containers you want to access via caddy and the reverse proxy and then restart them for Subway to notice the change.

 ## External Services